s0rus/project-m/README.md

 ## Techstack

-The app has been boostrapped with [Create T3 App](https://create.t3.gg/) that provides a really cool, not opinionated boilerplate to start a monorepo project.
+The app has been boostrapped with [Create T3 App](https://create.t3.gg/) that provides a really cool boilerplate to start a monorepo project.

 It uses the following technologies: